Fatema-coder/tours-list/README.md

 ## 🎮 Usage

--Browse and interact with tour cards
+- Browse and interact with tour cards
--Use “Not Interested” to remove a tour
+- Use “Not Interested” to remove a tour
--Click “Add More” to open form and add new tour
+- Click “Add More” to open form and add new tour
--When all tours are gone, click “Refresh Tours” to reload -Toggle descriptions with “Read More / Show Less”.
+- When all tours are gone, click “Refresh Tours” to reload
+- Toggle descriptions with “Read More / Show Less”.

 ---